varigence/docs/bimlflex/04-concepts/extension-points.md

 ### Defining scoped Extension Point Targets in the BimlFlex App

-The BimlFlex App provides a feature that allows defining a target for an Extension Point for a collection of objects.
+The BimlFlex Applicationprovides a feature that allows defining a target for an Extension Point for a collection of objects.
 This is the `ExtensionPointTarget` Attribute, accessible in the Attributes screen within the BimlFlex App.

 ![Extension Point Target Attribute](../static/img/attribute-extension-point-target.png "Extension Point Target Attribute").